Diabetes Mellitus (DM)

-Diabetes mellitus is a disorder in which the amount sugar in the blood is elevated.
+Diabetes mellitus is a disorder in which the amount of sugar in the blood is elevated.
 Doctors often use the full name diabetes mellitus, rather than diabetes alone, to distinguish this disorder from diabetes insipidus.
 Diabetes insipidus is a relatively rare disorder that does not affect blood glucose levels but, just like diabetes mellitus, also causes increased urination.

 In type 1 diabetes (formerly called insulin-dependent diabetes or juvenile-onset diabetes), the body's immune system attacks the insulin-producing cells of the pancreas, and more than 90% of them are permanently destroyed.
 The pancreas, therefore, produces little or no insulin.
-Only about 10% of all people with diabetes have type 1 disease.
+Only about 5 to 10% of all people with diabetes have type 1 disease.
 Most people who have type 1 diabetes develop the disease before age 30, although it can develop later in life.

 Obesity is the chief risk factor for developing type 2 diabetes, and 80 to 90% of people with this disorder are overweight or obese.
 Because obesity causes insulin resistance, obese people need very large amounts of insulin to maintain normal blood glucose levels.

 Diabetes also may occur in people with excess production of growth hormone (acromegaly) and in people with certain hormone-secreting tumors.
 Severe or recurring pancreatitis and other disorders that directly damage the pancreas can lead to diabetes.

 Other symptoms of diabetes include

 In people with type 1 diabetes, the symptoms often begin abruptly and dramatically.
-A serious condition called diabetic ketoacidosis, a serious complication in which the body produces excess acid, may quickly develop.
-In addition to the usual diabetic symptoms of excessive thirst and urination, the initial symptoms of diabetic ketoacidosis also include nausea, vomiting, fatigue, and—particularly in children—abdominal pain.
+A serious condition called diabetic ketoacidosis, a complication in which the body produces excess acid, may quickly develop.
+In addition to the usual diabetes symptoms of excessive thirst and urination, the initial symptoms of diabetic ketoacidosis also include nausea, vomiting, fatigue, and—particularly in children—abdominal pain.
 Breathing tends to become deep and rapid as the body attempts to correct the blood’s acidity (see Acidosis), and the breath smells fruity and like nail polish remover.
 Without treatment, diabetic ketoacidosis can progress to coma and death, sometimes very quickly.

-After type 1 diabetes has begun, some people have a long but temporary phase of near-normal glucose levels (honeymoon phase) due to partial recovery of insulinsecretion.
+After type 1 diabetes has begun, some people have a long but temporary phase of near-normal glucose levels (honeymoon phase) due to partial recovery of insulin secretion.

 People with type 2 diabetes may not have any symptoms for years or decades before they are diagnosed.
 Symptoms may be subtle.
 Increased urination and thirst are mild at first and gradually worsen over weeks or months.
 Eventually, people feel extremely fatigued, are likely to develop blurred vision, and may become dehydrated.